robertkowalski/grenache/articles/udp/udp.md

 peer.init()
 ```

-For the server to work, it has to listen on a port, we will get a free, randomly assigned port:
+For the server to work, it has to listen on a port.
+By calling `listen` we will get a free, randomly assigned port:

 ```js
 const service = peer.transport('server')